PhilLockett/Old1_PDFBooklet/README.md

 page is rotated clockwise and scaled to fit on the bottom half.
 This process is repeated for all groups of 4 pages in the source document.

-For a "Selection Size" of more then 1 sheet, more pages are grouped in multiples of 4 and arranged in a similar, but more complex manor.
+For a "Selection Size" of more than 1 sheet, more pages are grouped in multiples of 4 and arranged in a similar, but more complex manner.

 ## Cloning and Running

-Cloning is a bit awkward because IDE is required to create the java environment
+Cloning is a bit awkward because an IDE is required to create the java build environment first.
+Then the code needs to be cloned and moved to the correct location in the java build environment before the code can be built.

 To clone, build and run this code, use the following steps:

   1. Use NetBeans (or your favourite IDE) to build a project called PDFBooklet